 Enter the email address you signed up with and we'll email you a link to reset your password.

-Recommended Coworking Spaces in Sendai and nearby
+Top Coworking Spaces in Sendai and Nearby

-Recent Reviews in Sendai
+Recent Reviews of Shared Office Space in Sendai

 Sitting northeast of Tokyo on Honshu Island, Sendai was almost totally obliterated during an air raid in 1945.
 Today, wide tree-lined streets provide the perfect backdrop for the summer spectacular of the "Tanabata Matsuri".
 This is the world's most elegant paper and bamboo festival when the city is festooned with colorful decorations in August every year.
 The festival has been passed down through the generations, dating back to the first lord of the Sendai domain.